SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/documents/doc-templates.md

 {atit}
 ```

-For the end-user, these templates behave similar to the service [reply template][1].
+For the end-user, these templates behave similarly to the service [reply template][1].
 However, how you work with them in CRMScript is different.

 > [!CAUTION]
 > Template-based documents are only as good as the quality of your CRM data.
 It's vital that all customer details are kept up to date.
 A template won't fix bad input.